MicrosoftDocs/customer-insights/ci-docs/export-azure-synapse-analytics.md

 1. Provide a recognizable **Display name** for your export and a **Database name**.
 The export will create a new [Azure Synapse lake database](/azure/synapse-analytics/database-designer/concepts-lake-database) in the workspace defined in the connection.

-1. Select which entities you want to export to Azure Synapse Analytics.
+1. Select which tables you want to export to Azure Synapse Analytics.
    > [!NOTE]
    > Data sources based on a [Common Data Model folder](connect-common-data-model.md) aren't supported.